winglang/wing/docs/contributing/999-rfcs/1333-cloud-stream-spec.md

 ## Background

 Typically streaming data services form an integral backbone of high throughput systems.
 Specific scenarios where Data Streams are used are:
-* Real-time analytics - Analyzing realt-time data from sensors, applications, social media etc. to gain instant insights.
+* Real-time analytics - Analyzing real-time data from sensors, applications, social media etc. to gain instant insights.
-* Monitoring - Tracking perofmrance metrics of infrastructure and applications in real-time to identify issues.
+* Monitoring - Tracking performance metrics of infrastructure and applications in real-time to identify issues.
-* Messaging - High throughput order-agnostic messagning between applications and services.
+* Messaging - High throughput order-agnostic messaging between applications and services.
 * ETL - Streaming ETL workflows for real-time data integration.
 * Fast Data - Applying complex analytics and machine learning on streaming data for low latency inference.
 * User Engagement - Analyzing user actions and behavior as they occur to provide personalized and real-time recommendations.
 * IoT - Collecting and processing telemetry streams from IoT devices.
 * Gaming - Processing real-time game data streams for features like leaderboards or in-game alerts.
-* Financial Services - Performing real-time analytics and compelx event processing on financial data feeds.
+* Financial Services - Performing real-time analytics and complex event processing on financial data feeds.
 * E-Commerce - Real-time monitoring of buying behaviour, stock levels, logistics data to enable instant actions.

 This is implemented across varied cloud providers, specifically services like: AWS Kinesis Data Streams, Google Cloud Pub/Sub, Azure Event Hubs and in open source solutions like Apache Kafka, Apache Pulsar, etc.